Laudenbach Periodontics & Dental Implants

 What Are Your Treatment Options for Gum Disease?

 The treatment plan for your gum disease will depend on its severity and how it has affected your oral tissues.
-We begin with a comprehensive periodontal evaluation to assess pocket depths, bone levels, and areas of active infection to determine the stage of your gum disease and the best treatment to prepare you for dental implants:
+We begin with a comprehensive periodontal evaluation to assess pocket depths, bone levels, and areas of active infection to determine the stage of your disease and the best path to prepare you for dental implants.
+Common approaches include:

 Scaling and Root Planing

 For mild to moderate gum disease, non-surgical periodontal therapy often provides excellent results.
-This typically involves scaling and root planing, a deep cleaning procedure that removes bacterial deposits below the gum line and smooths root surfaces to promote tissue reattachment, often improving gum health within weeks of treatment.
+Scaling and root planing removes bacterial deposits that have accumulated below the gum line and smooths the root surfaces to encourage the gum tissue to reattach.
+Most patients see meaningful improvement in tissue health within weeks of completing treatment, and for many, this is sufficient preparation before moving forward with implants.

 Periodontal Surgery